 What if the hypothesis of a theorem is false: can the conclusion still be true?
 The answer is, yes!
 The hypothesis of a theorem tells us that if true, the conclusion must be true.
 But the conclusion may be true anyway.

 Consider the Mean Vale Theorem (MVT): IF a function, f, is continuous on the closed interval [a, b] and differentiable on the open interval (a, b), THEN there exists at least one number c in the open interval (a, b) such that .

 - But consider the function

 - This function has a jump discontinuity at x = 1 and therefore is neither continuous nor differentiable on the interval [-2, 2]; the MVT does not apply.
 Yet .
 (In fact, c could be 0 or any number between 1 and 2).
 In this example and not every example, the conclusion of the MVT is true even though the hypothesis is false.

 - On the 2017 International exam AB 15 makes use of the idea that even though the theorem about limits that seems to apply doesn’t because the conditions are not met, but, nevertheless, the conclusion is true.

 Some proofs are rather tricky.
 That is, the key step is not obvious.
-A beginning calculus student, should not expect to know how to prove most of the theorems; they should, however, be able to follow the proofs in the textbook.
-AP exam never ask for proof, per se, although they may ask you to justify a conclusion you make.
+A beginning calculus student should not expect to know how to prove most of the theorems; they should, however, be able to follow the proofs in the textbook.
+The AP Calculus exams never ask for proof, per se, although they may ask you to justify a conclusion you make.
 The justification should show that the hypotheses are all true and state the name of the theorem that implies your conclusion.